 If the encounter is passed, the card then goes into Crusoe’s deck to strengthen it.

 If it fails, you can discard some cards from Crusoe’s deck to strengthen it, but you also lose health.

-For a purely single player game, it’s a lot of fun.
-There’s a lot of strategy involved in trying to outlast to the end of the game.
+For a purely single-player game, it’s a lot of fun.
+There are a lot of strategies involved in trying to outlast to the end of the game.
 Plus, I’ve always been a fan of deck-builders, ever since my first game of Dominion.

 Another point in favor of Friday is that it is probably the most inexpensive game on this list.
 For a great round-up of board games that won’t break the bank, click here.